jyg007/shardkeystore/README.md

 ## contractgenerator/

 This directory contains the shardkeystore contract generator.
-Terraform is not required
+Terraform is not required.
+This allows to test zSecure Execution support in preparation for OSO integration.

 1/ Edit terraforms.tfvars
 2/ create_contract_shell.sh creates the contract in install directory